ryw90/ryanywang/build_site/pages/stats-bib.md

 edited: 2014-01-26
 published: 2013-06-02
 tags: books, statistics
 summary: An annotated bibliography for those interested in rigorously studying statistics.
-This is inspired by the Chicago undergraduate mathematics bibliography, which was a great road map for me in college.
+This is inspired by the Chicago undergraduate mathematics bibliography, which was a great road map for me.

 ## Undergraduate Statistics Bibliography ##
+written on 2013-06-02, edited on 2014-01-26

 The below is an annotated bibliography for studying statistics.
 My hope is that it can be useful for those interested in a rigorous undergraduate-level statistics education.
 I've found that nothing beats pen, paper, and a *good* textbook when it comes to really learning a subject (as much as I love MOOCs).
 Books are listed in roughly descending order of difficulty within each subject area.
 This is inspired by the [Chicago undergraduate mathematics bibliography](http://www.ocf.berkeley.edu/~abhishek/chicmath.htm).